moosetechnology/moose-wiki/Developers/CreateNewMetamodel.md

 To design a meta-model, we need to specify its entities, theirs relations and theirs properties.

+You may also consult a [presentation of Famix generator](https://www.slideshare.net/JulienDelp/famix-nextgeneration) from Julien Delplanque.

 ### Define entities

 A meta-model is composed of entities.